Isilence1997/Hello_gRPC_Go/README.md

 - Service name in option should match the actual server name to avoid default postfixes like _greeter.

 ### Generate Service Code
-- On the 123 platform, generate tRPC-Go stub/service code using:
+- On the 123 platform, generate gRPC-Go stub/service code using:

-    - TRPC-Go Stub Mod (for basic stubs)
+    - gRPC-Go Stub Mod (for basic stubs)

-    - TRPC-Go Service Generator (for full code template)
+    - gRPC-Go Service Generator (for full code template)

 ### Push Stub Code
 After downloading the generated stub: